-Judge Harrell goes on to quote President Kennedy and argue that the court should drop the “Alphonse & Gaston routine” that have the judiciary and the legislature have been playing and adopt pure comparative fault.
+Judge Harrell goes on to quote President Kennedy and argue that the court should drop the “Alphonse & Gaston routine” that have the judiciary and the legislature has been playing and adopt pure comparative fault.

 I have not read it carefully yet – I wanted to get out the breaking news – but this dissent looks pretty amazing.